 Every time you use a knife, it creates small chips, dents, and flat areas along the edge (or sometimes not so small).
 Even though you can't see them, they're there, and you can tell they're there because the knife no longer cuts the way you want it to.

 Coarse grit grinds the bevels to a new edge.
 Fine grit smooths and polishes the bevels, which makes the edge even sharper.
+The better shape the knives are in, the finer grit you can start with.

 We talk more about grit in the Whetstone section below.